 It’s available for durations of 24 hours or 72 hours and serves as a hop on hop off ticket for public transport in Zurich as well as offering added bonuses.

 Where to buy the Zürich Card

 The Zürich Card can be purchased online (click here to buy now) as a PDF ticket and you can print it off or use it via your smartphone.

 Alternatively, you can buy a Zurich Pass from the tourist information point at Zurich Main Station or from Swiss Federal Railways (SBB) and Zurich Transport Network (ZVV) ticket machines.

-The Zurich Pass allows unlimited 2nd class travel around Zurich and nearby areas for either 24 or 72 hours.
-The pass prevents you from having to buy multiple Zurich public transport tickets.
+The Zurich Card allows unlimited 2nd class travel around Zurich and nearby areas for either 24 or 72 hours.
+The card prevents you from having to buy multiple Zurich public transport tickets.